Interested in being a pilot in the Civil Air Patrol? That's great--we need you!

 - demonstrated a thorough knowledge of the cadets’ flight syllabus

 - and received the approval of their wing commander.

-In short, CAP requires much more from the pilots who fly your son or daughter than the federal government does.
+In short, CAP requires much more from the pilots who fly your spouse, son or daughter than the federal government does.

 Thank you for your interest!
 This is an opportunity to use your talents and skills to serve our community and our nation.
 It's also a great way to have fun and make like-minded friends.

 Start HERE with the CAP Pilot On-boarding page.